enduserrr/webserv/README.md

 # WEBSERV

-## To do:
-- Client count per ip address checker (could count ClientSessions per ip address) | OK!
-- Max request count in a timeframe and cool down period (ddos safety) | OK!
-- Log levels info/warning/error to enable accurate reporting

 ## AGENDA:

+* Error Management:
+ * Which file returns what (which are relevant to what client receives)

+* Error Pages & Log Levels:
+ * Info/Warning/Error levels
+ * Custom error pages? (& defaults)

-* Faulty behaviour:
+* Location Vars:
- * Works without a file
- * Works with empty string
- * Dup file names?
+ * Take location info from HttpRequest

-* Refine:
+* mDELETE:
  * DELETE to work only in the allowed folder
- * Error reporting: add INFO & WARNING log levels
-* mDELETE:
- * Add to take location from HttpRequest
- * Delete button in folder.html (Methods.cpp)
+ * Delete button in listing.html doesn't work (Methods.cpp)

+## FIXED:
+* Dup file names: Adds  "new_" infront of the filename if a file with the same name exists | OK!
+* Unified Error pages (.html) with corrected error messages. | OK!
+* Location info for methods from HttpRequest | OK!